badd-labs/badd-labs/labs/B6/README.md

 In this lab, we will program a series of privacy-sensitive statements and run zkproof provided by zokrates .

-Exercise 1: Run helloworld zk program
+Exercise 1: Helloworld ZK program and Setup
 ---

 Install [[ZoKrates](https://zokrates.github.io/gettingstarted.html)] from source: